 Curriculum Guide · Courses

-Dispute Resolution Under International Trade and Investment Agreements: The Litigator’s Perspective
+International Trade and Investment Litigation and Strategy (formerly: Dispute Resolution Under International Trade and Investment Agreements: The Litigator's Perspective)

 Recommended: basic courses in public international law and international trade.